-LMDC established criteria for the cultural institutions to be located on the WTC site, including: celebration of life while providing an appropriate setting for remembrance; creation of a critical mass of opportunities to improve the quality of life in Lower Manhattan; a diverse range of cultural programs for residents and businesses; and the potential for contributing to the economic development of the WTC site and New York City.
+LMDC established criteria for the cultural institutions to be located on the WTC site, including: celebration of life while providing an appropriate setting for remembrance; creation of a critical mass of opportunities to improve the quality of life in Lower Manhattan, a diverse range of cultural programs for residents and businesses, and the potential for contributing to the economic development of the WTC site and New York City.

-On June 10, 2004, LMDC announced the tentative selection of a vibrant mix of institutions intended to be located on the WTC site.
+On June 10, 2004, LMDC announced the tentative selection of a vibrant mix of institutions to be located on the WTC site.
 On May 19, 2005, the schematic design for the WTC Cultural Center was unveiled.
 For a variety of reasons some of those institutions are no longer planning to participate.

-The Joyce Theater worked closely with LMDC to conduct detailed feasibility analyses of their proposed programming, funding capacity, and space requirements.
 The Joyce Theater Foundation's International Dance Center was offered space on the site and intends to present its own programming at the future WTC Performing Arts Center as well as host other events and organizations such as the Tribeca Film Festival and the Orpheus Chamber Ensemble.
+Performance spaces, screening rooms, galleries, education programs, and rehearsal spaces will also be made available for community and cultural uses.
+The Joyce Theater has been working closely with LMDC to conduct detailed feasibility analyses of their proposed programming, funding capacity, and space requirements.